-Effective January 1, 2002, the company entered into a Federal Tax Sharing
+Effective January 1, 2002, the company entered into a Federal Tax Sharing consolidated U.S. federal income tax return that includes the company and other affiliates of the holding company system.

-Agreement with LMHC and all parties of LMGI.
-Under this agreement, LMHC files a consolidated
+Agreement with LMHC and all of the parties of LMGI.
+Under this agreement, LMHC files a